 How to price your products – this is a question I get ALL the time.
 And every time I browse Etsy and many other online stores I see it – the shockingly low price.
 Too many sellers think low prices mean selling more.
 Are you one of them?

 The reality is that savvy shoppers looking for handmade goods disagree.
 Pricing low could mean pricing yourself out of a sale.
 Your price communicates your product’s value to the consumer and is a major factor in your success.

 How do you choose your prices?
 Do you look at competitors’ prices and chose a comparable price, or do you aim lower?
 Do you factor in labor, materials and profit?
 Do you keep your prices low because you’re afraid pricing higher will mean selling less?

-Women make up the vast majority of Etsy sellers, and woman, by and large, tend to under value their time and efforts.
-Instead of asking themselves what an item is worth, they ask what will consumers pay?
-Not only are they cheating themselves with their unfair prices, but also other Etsy sellers.
+Instead of asking yourself what an item is worth, you might tend to ask what will consumers pay?
+If that’s the case, not only are you cheating yourself with an unfair prices, but also other sellers.
 When too many sellers in a niche under-price their products consumers grow accustomed to the low price, and feel cheated when asked to pay a fair rate.